Christmas

 Christmas Market & Carols 2025

-Our exciting Christmas event returns on Saturday 6 December from 2pm-6pm
+Our much-loved Christmas Market & Carols event returns on Saturday 6 December 2025, from 2pm to 6pm!

-There will be stalls across the building alongside performances from local music groups on two stages in our Auditorium and Lower Hall.
+🎵 Live performances from local music groups on two stages — in the Auditorium and Lower Hall.

 Christmas is a time of celebration, but it can also be difficult for many.
 When faced with challenges, how can we find comfort in Immanuel, God with us?
 Join Graham Kendrick and Patrick Regan for an evening of music, interviews and a Christmas message, hosted by Bekah Legg (CEO, Restored).